What does this AWS Solutions Implementation do?

-The AWS Limit Monitor solution automatically provisions the services necessary to proactively track resource usage and send notifications as you approach limits.
-The solution is easy to deploy and leverages the AWS Trusted Advisor Service Limits checks and Service Quotas to help you display your usage and limits for specific AWS services, and centrally manage your limits.
+This solution helps you proactively track resource usage and send notifications when you approach quotas.
+It leverages the AWS Trusted Advisor Service Limits checks and Service Quotas to help you display your usage and quotas for specific AWS services, and centrally manage your quotas.

-AWS offers a solution that automatically checks service usage against limits and sends an email or Slack notification when usage approaches a service limit.
-The diagram below presents the AWS Limit Monitor architecture you can deploy in minutes using the solution's implementation guide and accompanying AWS CloudFormation template.
+The diagram below presents the AWS Limit Monitor architecture flow you can deploy in minutes using the solution's implementation guide and accompanying AWS CloudFormation template.

 AWS Limit Monitor architecture

-This solution uses AWS Lambda to automatically refresh the AWS Trusted Advisor Service Limits checks to retrieve the most current utilization and limit data through API calls.
-Trusted Advisor calculates usage against the limit to determine whether the status is OK (less than 80% utilization), WARN (between 80% and 99% utilization), or ERROR (100% utilization).
+- An AWS Lambda function that runs once every 24 hours.
+The Lambda function refreshes the AWS Trusted Advisor Service Limits checks to retrieve the most current utilization and quota data through API calls.
+Trusted Advisor calculates usage against the quota to determine whether the status is OK (less than 80% utilization), WARN (between 80% and 99% utilization), or ERROR (100% utilization).

-If you opt in to monitor Amazon Elastic Compute Cloud (Amazon EC2) virtual central processing unit-based (vCPU-based) limits, the template launches another Lambda function that runs every five minutes.
-The function checks Service Quotas to retrieve vCPU usage and limit data for every AWS Region.
-The function calculates vCPU usage against limits to determine whether the status is OK (less than 80% utilization), WARN (between 80% and 99% utilization), or ERROR (100% utilization).
+- If you opt in to monitor Amazon Elastic Compute Cloud (Amazon EC2) virtual central processing unit-based (vCPU-based) limits, the template launches another Lambda function that runs every five minutes.
+The function checks Service Quotas to retrieve vCPU usage and quota data for every AWS Region.
+The function calculates vCPU usage against quotas to determine whether the status is OK (less than 80% utilization), WARN (between 80% and 99% utilization), or ERROR (100% utilization).

 Note: To subscribe to RSS updates, you must have an RSS plug-in enabled for the browser you are using.